Christina's House: Plot

 After visiting her mother, Christina begins to suspect that James might have had something to do with her mother's condition to which he denies.
 Christina begins to hear noises around the house including finding a Boombox playing.
 Christina tries to exit the house with Bobby but realizes they are trapped inside.
 Eddy arrives at the house and soon after tries to break the windows but fails.
 Howie emerges from the attic and reveals he's the one behind all the occurrences under Joanne's orders of "protecting" Christina who he met at the psychiatric hospital when he was a patient.

-Howie then proceeds to kill Eddy, then giving chase to Christina.
+Eddy attempts to stand his ground, but Howie overpowers him with one hand and murders him by impaling the side of his head with a maul, then giving chase to Christina.
 James arrives at the house but falls into a modified trap rigged with circular saw blades, severely wounding him.
 Howie catches Christina and takes her to the attic where he has the bodies of Karen and the missing girl the sheriff is searching for.
 James, having escaped the trap, intervenes but is stabbed by Howie.
 Christina and Bobby set the same trap used on James, then lure Howie out causing him to fall into the trap.
 Christina then pushes a dresser into the trap, crushing Howie to death.

 James, having survived, is now in the hospital recovering with Christina and Bobby by his side.
 After a brief conversation with sheriff Sklar, Christina and Bobby decide to walk home.
 At psychiatric hospital, a newly released patient notice Joanne sitting in a distance.
 Joanne starts chanting, using the same method she had used on Howie to control him, she then smiles at him as he leaves the building.
 Later that evening the lights in the attic at Christina's house turn on, indicating the man has assumed Howie's former role.